aspectran/aspectran.github.io/_guides/gs-hello-world.md

 </aspectran>
 ```

-> - You can see that the `translet` element with the name" hello "is defined.
+> - You can see that the `translet` element with the name "hello" is defined.
-> - The `translet` element contains a` transform` element that appears to be responsible for converting to text format.
+> - The `translet` element contains a `transform` element that appears to be responsible for converting to text format.
-> - The `template` element in` transform` has the string "Hello, World!".
+> - The `template` element in `transform` has the string "Hello, World!".

 ## How To Run

-We need to run `translet` with the name" hello "or" hello2 ".
+We need to run `translet` with the name "hello" or "hello2".

 *Aspectran* supports the following operating environments.
 * Run as a Java application in the console environment